kyh3im/DDC-CI-Tools-for-OS-X/README.md

 ddcctrl
 -------

-A basic command line program for using ddc
+A basic command line program for using ddc.

 Based on jontaylor/DDC-CI-Tools-for-OS-X

 ddcgui